wildlifetrusts/nextdoornature/content/pages/en/how-to-use-this-site.md

 ---
 title: How to use this site
 summary: This site has two main parts.
-Guides are full of quick, easy information.
+Guides are full of quick, easy information for everyone.
 Anyone can send us a story about a community project.
 ---
 This site has two main parts. **Guides** are full of quick, easy information for everyone.
 They are written in English and Welsh and most of them also have a video if you prefer to watch and listen.